ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-picking-and-shipping-in-basic-warehousing.md

    | Positive Adjmt. | 1928-S | SOUTH | S-01-0001 | 20 |
    | Positive Adjmt. | 1928-S | SOUTH | S-01-0002 | 20 |

    By default, the **Bin Code** field on the sales lines are hidden, so you must display it.
-To do this you need to personalize the page.
+Chcete-li to provést, musíte stránku přizpůsobit.
 For more information, see [To start personalizing a page through the Personalizing banner](ui-personalization-user.md#to-start-personalizing-a-page-through-the-personalizing-banner).

 3. Choose **Actions**, then **Posting**, and then choose **Post**.
 4. Select the **Yes** button.